 Q: Is jump rope great cardio?
 Better than running?

-A: Jump rope is definitely great cardio as it requires you to move your entire body while getting your heart rate up.
+A: It is definitely great for cardio as it requires you to move your entire body while getting your heart rate up.
 It keeps you quick on your feet and does not give you an option to slow down.
 It’s also a really fun workout.
 I wouldn’t say this is better than running since I like running.

 Some people, however, have a great dislike for running, which I understand.
 That’s why finding more creative ways of getting a cardio workout into your daily routine would really help you on your fitness journey.

 Q: Where can I use my jump ropes?

 A: It really depends on the material.
 It’s best to check the reviews, but as a general rule, I’d rather use rubber-coated ropes on smoother surfaces.
 This prevents it from being buffed down, turning it into a more fragile and thinner one.